uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/sections/understand-the-range-of-visas/en_US.md

 title: Understand the range of UK visas
 published: true
 ---
 There are different types of visa for individuals and business depending on your situation.
+All of these visas are for people from outside of the [European Economic Area (EEA)](https://www.gov.uk/eu-eea) and Switzerland.

 ### Visas For individuals